yixindu1573/Recursive-Deep-Residual-Learning-for-Single-Image-Dehazing-DRL/README.md

 To run the code,

-Step 1:  Under the folder "libs/",  please download and compile MatConvNet and Vlfeat.
+Step 1:  under the folder "libs/",  please download and compile MatConvNet and Vlfeat.

 Step 2:  run "test.m".